 - The NWSA has direct headcount of 58 positions.
-Salaries are expected to increase at 3% growth - Major operating expenses include removal of obsolete cranes, berth maintenance dredging,
+Salaries are expected to increase at 3% growth - Major operating expenses include construction of non-NWSA owned infrastructure needed for the development of T5, Port community

-- and ongoing maintenance of terminal paving and fender systems - Depreciation for licensed assets at the time of the formation of the NWSA will remain on the books of the home ports.
+- communications systems and truck queue management, and ongoing maintenance of terminal paving, bulkheads and fender systems - Depreciation for licensed assets at the time of the formation of the NWSA will remain on the books of the home ports.
 Depreciation of any new investments that are jointly funded will be charged against the NWSA